iobroker-community-adapters/ioBroker.telegram/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (@GermanBluefox) An empty "API URL" field no longer breaks every API call with "EFATAL: Failed to parse URL" - the default `https://api.telegram.org` is used again (#1371)
 - (@GermanBluefox) A `text2command`/`assistant` instance stored in the long form (`system.adapter.text2command.0`, written by the config UI before v1.12.6) is migrated to the short form on startup, so the config dialog shows the selected instance again (#1365)
 - (@GermanBluefox) Added the states `communicate.requestLocationLive` (live location is still being shared), `communicate.requestLocationHeading` and `communicate.requestLocationAccuracy` for received (live) locations